-They call both themselves and their language Ezenik.
+They call themselves and their language Ezenik.
 For much of the modern era, Ezen was part of the Ölanek Empire.
 Ezenik has therefore been strongly influenced by Ölanek.

 Most Ezenik speakers live in Ezen though a few live in border regions of neighbouring countries.
 Five percent of the population of Ezen is first language Ölanek and nowadays, the two language enjoy co-offical status.
-Historically though, Ölanek was the prestige language and Ezenik seen as somewhat lower class and rustic.
+Historically though, Ölanek was the prestige language and Ezenik seen as lower class and rustic.

 For a long time, Ezenik lacked sophisticated cultural and scientific vocabularies.
 The National Revival that led ultimately to independence involved a new appreciation of Ezenik and gave rise to efforts to fit the language to the modern world.
 As a result, Ezenik is now a thriving language that can express the full range of Ike experience.